 The wholesale price of electricity changes based on a number of factors, the biggest being the price of natural gas.

 Because our base rate doesn’t change, CoServ has to account for these changes in wholesale electricity cost by adjusting the Power Cost Recovery Factor (PCRF) on your bill each month.
-If the PCRF is a negative number, as it has been since 2009, then it subtracts from your electric rate, lowering the cost of power.
+If the PCRF is a negative number, it subtracts from your electric rate, lowering the cost of power.
+If the PCRF is a positive number, it adds it to your electric rate, raising the cost of power.

 For more on CoServ electric rates, click here.